kk7nc/Text_Classification/README.rst

 Text Cleaning and Pre-processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Natural Language Processing (NLP), most of the text and documents contain many words that are redundant for text classification such as: stopwords, miss-spellings, slangs, and etc. In this section, we briefly explain some techniques and methods for text cleaning and pre-processing text documents.
+In Natural Language Processing (NLP), most of the text and documents contain many words that are redundant for text classification, such as stopwords, miss-spellings, slangs, and etc. In this section, we briefly explain some techniques and methods for text cleaning and pre-processing text documents.
 In many algorithms like statistical and probabilistic learning methods, noise and unnecessary features can negatively affect the overall perfomance.
 So, elimination of these features are extremely important.

 -------------